 “This house is Derek’s final, big creative act,” said NZ House & Garden editor Sally Duggan.
 “And it is a triumph.
 He took a pigeon-infested old factory building and turned it into a series of beautiful, moody living spaces that are different from anything that has been in the magazine.
 His house will be a legacy to his truly unique life.”

-A special memorial celebrating Derek’s life will be held at The Pines in Wellington on the 23rd April.
+A special memorial celebrating Derek’s life was held at The Pines in Wellington on the 23rd April 2018.